There are two ways to access the catalog from the Library homepage:

 Print books have a physical library location.
 To find the physical location of a print book locate the catalog record.
 Then look at the "Available at" section of the record.
 If the book is available, the location will be listed by 1) the general Library location and 2) the call number.

 Most books are in the Ingram Library Stacks, but some are in other Library locations (e.g., Special Collections, Government Documents Ready Reference).
 The location description also states on the relevant floor of the Library.

 A call number describes the specific location of a physical library item.
 It consists of a combination of letters and numbers (e.g., HQ1762 .W63 1998).
-In the UWG Library Stacks, books with call numbers starting with A-H are on the 2nd floor; J-Z are on the 3rd floor.
+In the UWG Library Stacks, books with call numbers starting with A-H are on the 2nd floor; J-M are on the ground floor, and N-Z are on the 3rd floor.